stevetraut/samples/README.md

 The [`weblogic-workshop-book`](weblogic-workshop-book) directory contains three samples from a book I co-authored in 2003: [WebLogic Workshop: Building Next Generation Web Services Visually](https://www.amazon.com/BEA-WebLogic-Workshop-Building-Generation/dp/076451797X/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=1536104874&sr=).

-These samples illustrate (for Workshop developers) how to use J2EE features, write web service client code, and use JavaScript (via E4X) to manipulate XML.
+These samples illustrate (for Workshop developers) how to use J2EE features, write web service client code, and use JavaScript (via [E4X](https://en.wikipedia.org/wiki/ECMAScript_for_XML) to manipulate XML.

-WebLogic Workshop began as an IDE for building SOAP-based web services.
 These samples in their complete form would require WebLogic Workshop 7.1, which is almost surely no longer available.

 ## xmlbeans

 The [`xmlbeans`](xmlbeans) directory contains code for samples I wrote for the XMLBeans open source project.
-XMLBeans is a (now deprecated) Java-native way to handle XML, with or without schema.
+XMLBeans is a (now deprecated) Java-native way to handle XML.